Kotlin/kotlin-by-example/examples/06_scope_functions/01_let.md

 # let

-`let` is a Kotlin standard library function that can be used for scoping and null-checks.
-When called on an object, `let` executes the given functional block and returns the result of its last expression.
+The Kotlin standard library function `let` can be used for scoping and null-checks.
+When called on an object, `let` executes the given block of code and returns the result of its last expression.
 The object is accessible inside the block by the reference `it`.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">